 Review the report structure before using your own site data.

-Start from a sample report or open the free workbench to judge whether the workflow fits your project.
+Start from a sample report or open the free assessment to judge whether the workflow fits your project.